luciacortes063/fss_se_assignment/docs/task-3.md

 - These pairings are exactly what we would expect as when a production file changes, its associated test file typically needs updates as well, which leads to strong co-change frequencies, and thus strong coupling.

 **Is this coupling a code smell?**
 - No, it's not a code smell.
-Test <-> non-test logical coupling is normal and desirable because it suggests that tests closely follow the implementation, test coverage is maintained, breaking changed trigger tets updates and tests are located in a predictable structure (that is, mirrorin the source tree).
+Test <-> non-test logical coupling is normal and desirable because it suggests that tests closely follow the implementation, test coverage is maintained, breaking changes trigger tests updates and tests are located in a predictable structure (that is, mirroring the source tree).

 - It would only be a concern if a single test file changed alongside many unrelated modules, as it could indicate overly broad or poorly isolated tests.
 But the patterns seen in the plot match the expected “one module <-> one test file” relationship.